bachelor-2014/report/v2/human_interaction.md

 support for interfacing with C++, though this is often a task with varying success as the libraries for doing so are both complex and often unmaintained.
-NodeJS seemed as the stronger candidate because of it already being integrated with the BBB through the BoneScript libraries and because of the support for web sockets through the socket.io library, which makes it possible to send data continuously from the server to the client.
+NodeJS seemed as the stronger candidate because of it already being integrated with the BeagleBone Black through the BoneScript libraries and because of the support for web sockets through the socket.io library, which makes it possible to send data continuously from the server to the client.
 NodeJS also has the nice benefit of being relatively lightweight and is built with non-blocking IO in mind, making it unlikely that this layer will become a bottleneck in the project.
 NodeJS was therefore chosen as the technology used for the communication layer.

 The integration between the client layer and the communication layer is very tight in the sense that one will not work without the other.
 It makes sense